decentraland/adr/content/ADR-251-offchain-marketplace.md

 **Purpose**: This provides a flexible way to run decentralized auctions while ensuring that bids that are outbid are invalidated once the auction is over.

+**Trade ID for Auctions**

+The **Trade ID** is a unique identifier used to link trades within the same operation and is crucial to the auction process.
+It consists of:

+1. The address of the user executing the trade.
+2. The assets received by the trade signer.
+3. A unique salt for the trade.

+As long as these values remain the same, the Trade ID will be identical across trades.
+This allows all bids in an auction, though independently signed, to be associated through the same Trade ID.

+When the seller accepts the winning bid, the Trade ID is marked as "used" in the contract, automatically invalidating all other auction bids.

+This mechanism saves auction participants from having to manually cancel their bids for an expired auction, reducing gas fees and preventing unintended trade execution.

+**Creating Auctions**

+1. The seller specifies the asset(s) to be auctioned.
+This information, along with a randomly generated value used as "salt," is stored on the backend for later use.
+2. Interested users participate in the auction by creating and signing trade bids, specifying what they are willing to pay for the auctioned item.
+Each bid must include the salt generated at the start of the auction.
+3. The seller selects one of the bids (typically the highest offer) and executes it on the blockchain, finalizing the auction.

+Since all bids are linked by the same salt and the same asset(s), once the seller accepts and executes a bid, the **Trade ID** is marked as consumed.
+This ensures that no other bids can be executed in the future, providing security for bidders by guaranteeing that their signed trades cannot be misused after the auction ends.

 #### 5. **Public Order for Multiple Items**

 A public order allows a user to sell multiple items in one transaction.
 The seller can bundle several supported assets, specifying a single amount of ERC20 tokens to receive in exchange.